Do Video Games Make Us Better Drivers?

 This difficulty in defining the questions is what has led to various testing methodologies and varying conclusions.

-The most common conclusion we could find was that frequent players of first-person shooters (FPS) and racing simulator could make clear and concise decisions faster than those with little to no videogame experience.
+The most common conclusion we could find was that frequent players of first-person shooters (FPS) and racing simulators could make clear and concise decisions faster than those with little to no videogame experience.

 This suggests they are capable of reading and reacting to an emerging hazard faster than a non-gamer.